VirtoCommerce/vc-build/docs/targets.md

 `vc-package.json` maintains the list of installed modules with their versions, allowing `vc-build` to restore the platform and modules on different machines.

+**Platform Prerelease Support**: The Install target now supports installation of platform prereleases.
+When installing a platform with a non-standard version (prerelease version), the system automatically configures the platform asset URL to point to the prereleases blob container.

 ### Parameters
 - `PackageManifestPath`, `DiscoveryPath`, `ProbingPath`: Override paths.
 - `SkipDependencySolving`: Skip dependency solving.
 - `GithubToken`, `AzureToken`, `GitLabToken`: Pass tokens for authorization.
 - `-Edge`: Install the latest available versions.
+- `Version`: Platform or module version to install (supports both stable and prerelease versions)
+- `Platform`: Install the platform (when combined with Version parameter, supports prereleases)

 Since version 3.17.0, stable versions of modules are installed by default.